Trade grades: Who wins the Kyle Korver deal?

 Korver made himself into a capable wing defender with the Hawks (and the Chicago Bulls before them), but at some point his physical limitations might be impossible to overcome.
 It's hard to see Korver staying on the court against the Warriors' starting five, though their bench offers many friendlier hiding spots.

-Still, at worst, Korver should be an upgrade on Dunleavy.
+Still, at worst, Korver should be an upgrade from Dunleavy.
 At best, Cleveland has added another weapon to an offense that already features plenty of them.

 Korver could provide the most value over the next couple of months as the Cavaliers navigate J.R.
 Smith's absence.
 This trade will pay off if Korver's addition means an extra win for Cleveland that helps hold off the Toronto Raptors for home-court advantage throughout the Eastern Conference playoffs.